 Our Guide to the Best and Beautiful Beaches of Koh Samui Thailand

 We have now visited Koh Samui 7 times so have got to know the island fairly well.
 Koh Samui really has something for everyone, the beaches are numerous and all offer a different experience.
-It’s no wonder why Koh Samui Land for Sale is going so rapidly – people want their luxury property to make use of the island’s beautiful coastline.
 So if you are planning a trip and can’t decide where to stay, or where to visit during your stay here is our guide to the best beaches of Koh Samui.

 We will start with the beaches on the north of the island and work our way around the island clockwise.